mthsmcd/non-newtonian-turbulence-models/README.md

 This bounding value should be adjusted accordingly to each case, but the results should be fairly independent to it given reasonable choices.

+_I recommend that any simulations with this model should be initialized with a prior solution of a Newtonian case or from a PL case with a similar `n` value._

 3. HB with $n = 0.75$, $\xi = 0.2$ and `BartosikKE`

 - `trasportProperties` set up